 2. What areas in your career have you not been accountable?
 How can you improve?

 3. What issues have you allowed to hold you back in your career?

-4. What do you think will happen if you became more accountable to why you have not advanced in your career?
+4. What do you think will happen if you list all the reasons to why you have not advanced in your career?